 Current Courses Taught: Sociological Theory and The Family

 She is committed to our majors.
-Since joining the faculty full-time at UCO in 2001, she was instrumental in bringing the U.S. Marshal's Co-op program open to criminal justice majors, organizing departmental job fairs and has been active in the student awards process.
+Since joining the faculty full-time at UCO in 2001, she was instrumental in bringing the U.S. Marshal's Co-op Internship program to criminal justice majors, organizing departmental job fairs and has been active in the student awards process.

 Her evolution in the department is now allowing her guide students in preparation for the work-world or advanced studies.
 She combines coordination of field studies and teaching Careers in Sociology in this endeavor.